 The applicability of those thoughts

-This is a difficult topic to approach with words and I only know how many different ways of written it down I have tried and reshape.
+This is a difficult topic to approach with words and I only know how many different ways of writing it down I have tried and reshaped.

 Since cooking is all about thermodynamics I have applied analogies from it in previous publications in order to make intuitive for a multidisciplinary audience the arguments which play a role in atmospheric dynamics and climatic developments. (climate and environmental feedbacks, atmospheric thermal conductivity and Arctic/Antarctic bipolarity)